 Adding new subtotals is done the same.
 Just type in the name for your subtotal and select Add a subtotal "".
 After you have added the subtotal to your proposal you can move proposal rows under it.
 Subtotal total price is calculated based on proposal rows and it is updated if proposal rows under it are hidden from proposal.

-By default description, quantity, unit, unit price and total price are shown as columns but you have the option to hide quantity, unit and price if needed.
+By default description, quantity, unit, unit price and total price are shown as columns but you have the option to hide any of the columns needed.
 The option is found next to Total price.

 When hovering your mouse over a proposal row, Hide and Remove options appear.
 So if you want to temporarily hide or completely remove a row from your proposal, you can do it here.